 You may also want to try switching the ones that are opened and closed through the day to maximize light and heat from the sun when you want it.

-Some window coverings offer automated options.
+Some companies offer window coverings with automated options, which make them easier to operate, especially those located in hard to reach places.
+They can also offer optimized energy performance.
 Learn more about the benefits, drawbacks, and installation of automated window coverings.

 Insulated Cellular Shades